SofiyaClark/Inzoi-Game-Download/README.md

 # inZOI – Game Information & Official Purchase Links

 **inZOI** is a next-generation life simulation game developed by inZOI Studio and published by Krafton.
-Released in Early Access on March 28, 2025, for Windows PC, it offers players an immersive experience in managing the lives of virtual characters called "Zois" within detailed, open-world environments.([Wikipedia][1], [GamesRadar+][2])
+Released in Early Access on March 28, 2025, for Windows PC, it offers players an immersive experience in managing the lives of virtual characters called "Zois" within detailed, open-world environments.

 ---

 ## Official Purchase Links

-You can purchase and download inZOI from these trusted platforms:([Steam Community][3])
+You can purchase and download inZOI from these trusted platforms:

 * [Buy on Steam](https://store.steampowered.com/app/2456740/inZOI/)
 * [Official Website](https://www.playinzoi.com/)